martha-thomae/GuatC1/11_Tomas-Luis-de-Victoria_Mass/comments.md

 Editorial corrections: cut semibreve to minim in tenor before cadence

+Tied minims in tenor (measures 6-7), subtituted by semibreve [no ties in MuRET]

 One remaining orange label (seems to be part of a chord)